-Here are descriptions of the basic classes that the Society of Gilders offers.
-Course content may change to reflect the instructor's and the student's interests and strengths.
+Following are descriptions of some of the typical classes that the Society of Gilders offers.
+Course content may change to reflect instructor and the student interests and strengths.

 Traditional Water Gilding

-This class is for anyone who is interested in water gilding and wants to improve their skills.
-Each student will gild a picture frame (normally included in the materials fee).
-Students will learn to prepare rabbit skin glue, chalk gesso, bole, gilding liquor and toning materials.
+Students learn the fundamental technique of water gilding, on a frame provided to them by the instructor.
+They learn how to prepare rabbit skin glue, chalk gesso, bole, gilding liquor and toning materials.
 The instructor will demonstrate how to properly apply these materials, then each student will work on their own frame.
-Students will learn how to gild out of a book of gold leaf, as well as work off of a gilder's pad.
+Students will learn how to gild out of a book of gold leaf, as well as work off of a gilder’s pad.
 We will discuss various techniques and open up discussions about other types of gilding options.
 Students may use their own tools and supplies, or purchase materials and tools.

 Oil Gilding: Metal Leaf Finishes